glendonintendo/challenge1-horiseon-accessibility/README.md

         color: #ffffff;
     }
     ```
-* Removed redundant or unneccessary selectors from rulesets:
+* Removed redundant or unneccessary selectors from rule-sets:
     This selector targets the `.seo` class within `<h1>` elements within elements with the `.header` class:
     ```
     .header h1 .seo {